bartvanhoey/AbpToAzureRepo/README.md

-# How to setup Continuous Deployment of an abp.io app
+# How to set up Continuous Deployment of an abp.io application

 In this **step-by-step tutorial** I will show you a possible **Continuous Deployment** setup in **AzureDevOps** to automate the deployment of an **abp.io application** to **Azure**.